minvws/nl-covid19-coronacheck-backend-bizrules-signing-service/README.md

 ## Process overview

-This software currently supports one process:
+This software currently supports two processses:

+### Process 1: health professional
+A citizen goes to their health professional and asks for a "Proof of Vaccination".

 1) Doctor enters a "Statement of Vaccination" via Inge3
 2) This service receives it and has this information signed by: